FabricMC/fabric/fabric-fluid-api-v1/README.md

 ### Sounds

 The [`FabricFlowableFluid`][fabricflowablefluid_java] class
-contains six methods allowing to specify the fluid sounds.
+contains seven methods allowing to specify the fluid sounds.

 * `SoundParameters getEnterSound(World world, Entity entity)`
   Allows to specify the sound to play when the player enters the fluid.

 * `SoundParameters getExitSound(World world, Entity entity)`
   Allows to specify the sound to play when the player exit from the fluid.

+* `Optional<SoundEvent> getGenericSplashSound()`
+  Allows to specify the generic splash sound of the fluid.
+  **NOTE 1:** This is mainly used by boats when they are in bubble columns.
+  **NOTE 2:** If null, will be used the default pre-defined sound.

 * `Optional<SoundEvent> getPaddleSound()`
   Allows to specify the sound to play when a boat navigates on the fluid.